 There’s a first time for everything, so they say.
-Cannabis is one of the most common drugs in the entire world, but that doesn’t mean everyone’s tried it.
+Cannabis containing THC is one of the most commonly used psychoactive substances in the entire world, but that doesn’t mean everyone’s tried it.
 Yet.

-If you’re of age and are considering trying cannabis for the first time, we’re genuinely excited for you, and we’re already anticipating the heightened and delightful sensations it’s going to inspire.
+If you’re of legal age and are considering trying weed for the first time, we’re genuinely excited for you!
+We’re already anticipating the delightfully heightened sensations it’s going to inspire.
 Being high is a strange and wondrous experience, a special kind of euphoria that can make ordinary experiences like gazing at the sky an ecstatic occasion.

-But like anything else, there’s a right way and a wrong way to go about it.
+But like anything else, there are different ways to go about it.
 We want your first experience of being high to be a positive one and to help you avoid the pitfalls that can come with inexperience.
-So take a trip with us—um, no, not that kind of a trip—and we’ll share our wealth of knowledge about the effects of cannabis, how to best enjoy them, and how to stay safe and happy while getting high for the first time!
+So take a trip with us—um, no, not that kind of a trip—and we’ll share our wealth of knowledge about the effects of cannabis, how to best enjoy them, and how to stay safe and happy while trying cannabis for the first time!

-One of the most important concepts in psychoactive drug experiences is “Set and Setting.”
+Across cannabis and other psychoactive experiences there is an important concept called “set and setting.”
 In this case, “set” refers to your mindset and “setting” refers to the physical space in which your experience occurs.

-Being high will probably be a bit disorienting at first, so anything you can do to remind yourself that you’re on firm ground—with everything you need close at hand—will help make your experience more positive and predictable.
+Being high can be a bit disorienting at first, so anything you can do to remind yourself that you’re on firm ground—with everything you need close at hand—will help make your experience more positive and predictable.

 Many people—ourselves included!—love to roam the great outdoors while high.
 If you’re a nature lover, by all means, plant yourself (no pun intended) outside and take in the awe-inspiring splendor of Mother Earth.

-Here are some things to remember: Cannabis is an inherently safe drug.
-So far as we know, no one has ever suffered a fatal overdose.
+Here are some things to remember: Cannabis is inherently safe to consume.
+No reliable links have ever been made to cannabis causing a fatal overdose.

 Even if you feel disoriented or confused after getting high for the first time, it’s helpful to remember that you’re not in danger.
 You’re not going to get in trouble.
 Wait a moment, take a few deep and cleansing breaths, and feel yourself come back into your body.
 There; that’s what we’re talking about.